 Conclusion

-In conclusion, while having a DUI can be a serious offense, it is important to remember that the Agg Dui Lic Susp Rev for Dui provides an opportunity for those who have been charged with DUI to get their license suspended in order to avoid jail time and other penalties.
+In conclusion, while having a DUI can be a serious offense.
+It is important to remember that the Agg Dui Lic Susp Rev for Dui provides an opportunity for those who have been charged with DUI to get their license suspended.

 This program helps people take responsibility for their actions and make positive changes in their lives.
 It also serves as a reminder to everyone that driving under the influence of alcohol or drugs can have serious consequences.